 Western Fiction|Old West Novel|A Wyoming Adventure

-Wyoming Territory in the 1860′s was the Wild West
+Wyoming Territory was the Wild West in 1860

 Against this backdrop, Voyle Glover has written Bloody Wes Teague, a novel set in Wyoming Territory.
 Cheyenne is little more than a rail head and vigalantes rule many of the smaller towns and camps.
 Some men are buying land, starting ranches, bringing in small herds, and beginning the settlement of this wild territory.